DwifteJB/dts-developer-challenge/README.md

 ## Frontend

 The frontend is written within vite, react and using typescript.

-I was originally going to use flutter, but that seems beyond overkill and not part of what the job may entail.
+The frontend was intentionally kept lightweight to focus on the core API functionality required by the challenge.

 There is no UI libraries, other than tailwind, which I would not class as one.